Earth and Environmental Sciences

 5. Primary area of research: On the RAPS website you will be asked to select one of five areas of research: solid-Earth dynamics; ocean, atmospheric, and climate systems; cryospheric dynamics; paleoclimate; or biogeoscience.
 If your areas of interest span more than one of these fields, select the one that most closely matches your research proposal.
 If none of these areas apply, select “Other/ None of the above.”

-6. Contacting Lamont scientists prior to applying: Applicants are strongly encouraged to contact potential mentors at Lamont to discuss the possibility of working with them.
-Contact information for Lamont scientists is available on the Lamont website http://www.ldeo.columbia.edu under the “People” tab.
+7. Contacting Lamont scientists prior to applying: Applicants are strongly encouraged to contact potential mentors at Lamont to discuss the possibility of working with them.
+Contact information for Lamont scientists is available at http://www.ldeo.columbia.edu under the “People” tab.

-7. Requesting letters from referees: When submitting your application on RAPS, you must select “Yes” to the question on whether you want RAPS to send an automatic email to the reference provider.
-Inform your referees to expect a reference request from LDEO, and inform them of the November 20, 2015 deadline for letters of reference.
+8. Requesting letters from referees: When submitting your application on RAPS, you must select “Yes” to the question on whether you want RAPS to send an automatic email to the referee.
+Inform your referees to expect a request from Lamont, and inform them of the November 18, 2016, deadline for letters of recommendation.

 9. Selection criteria: The principal selection criteria are scientific excellence and a clearly expressed plan to investigate one or more problems at the forefront of Earth science.